jakuski/website/src/content/projects/ones-and-zeroes.md

 This brief was part of four briefs available for Flipside 2023.
 It was one of the more open briefs and had a lot of room for exploration.
 The brief was to create a digital product that would help the next generation of workers to succeed in a digital world.
 The final outcome could be an app, a website or product/service.

+## Research

+As I dug more and more into the topic, some really worrying numbers began popping up.
+Primarily the following:

+- 4/5 UK jobs require digital skills. {% .diagonal-fractions %}
+- 44% of Gen Z (the next wave of people due to enter the workforce) say education taught them limited digital skills.
+- 37% of Gen Z say that education outright did not teach them enough digital skills to be job-ready.

+The combination of the above is also causing the younger generations to feel '[tech shame](https://www.businessinsider.com/gen-z-tech-savvy-tech-shame-survey-2022-12?r=US&IR=T)' at the workplace.

+---

+#### &ldquo;The assumption is that because Gen Z and even millennials spend a considerable amount of time on technology that, they are technology savvy.
+This is a huge misconception.
+Sadly, neither watching TikTok videos nor playing Minecraft fulfills the technology brief.&rdquo; {% .font-serif .text-center %}

+#### &ndash; Debbie Irish, head of HP UK & Ireland HR to [Worklife](https://www.worklife.news/technology/myth-buster-young-workers-are-not-tech-savvy-in-the-workplace-and-its-a-growing-problem/). {% .font-serif %}

+---

+I made the following graph which summaries the above.
+{% gallery %}
+{% galleryImage src="p/screwd/main_menu" /%}
+{% /gallery %}

 ## Development {% #development %}

 ## Visual style {% #visual-style %}